 Sam and his team have some big plans for the future.
 This year he plans to raise funds and expand Hobblit from Calgary across Canada, and in 2017 they will start looking at the US market.

-If you’re looking to host or participate in a workshop, connect with Hobblit online, and check out their social media profiles too!
+If you’re looking to host or participate in a workshop, connect with Hobblit on social media!